malcommac/SwiftDate/README.md

 ## CocoaPods and Chartage
 SwiftDate 2 package is compatible both with CocoaPods and Chartage.

+[CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SwiftDate.
-For cocoapods simply add the following line to your Podfile:
+Simply add these lines to your pod file:

 ```
+platform :ios, '8.0'
-pod "SwiftDate"
+pod "SwiftDate", "~> 2.0"
 ```

 ## What's NSDate (really)